 Best Management Practices (BMP's) that will possibly be utilized include Storm Drain Marking/Stenciling, Wetland & Riparian Buffer Plantings, and other outreach activities to various community organizations that may become available.
-The Town plans to mark storm drains in the Farnham Estates neighborhood in 2023.
+The Town plans to mark storm drains in the area of Farm Brook in Spring 2024.